 The cumulative error

-Of an entering class of 1,100, of those who managed to graduate at all, my grade point average ranked among the last ten.
+Of an entering class of 2,000, of those who managed to graduate at all, my grade point average ranked among the last ten.
 Furthermore, it took me almost seven years to complete, barely, the normal four year Bachelors program.
 (The sole ray of sunshine in these black clouds was that of 300 undergraduate economics majors I was one of 12 selected for the honors economics courses at Wharton.
 Obviously the selection was based on aptitude tests, not achievement ones!)
-If you take the delay into account, an argument can be made that I reached the "one in a thousand" category, graduating flat dead last.
+If you take the delay into account, an argument can be made that I reached the "one in a thousand" category, graduating if not flat dead last close to it.

 I was a world-class authority on how not to study, how not to learn, how not to perform, how not to succeed.
 If there were a ridiculous, foolish, idiotic, totally useless way to tackle an assignment or to try to learn or accomplish something, I was certain to be a master of it.
 Taking a leave of absence minutes before being expelled with extreme prejudice, I pursued higher education elsewhere, with similar results.

 Eventually I decided to try something completely new and enlisted in the Marine Corps.
 There I learned self-discipline, but not humbleness.
 After my military service I returned to Penn. for another attempt to complete the long overdue Bachelors, this time without difficulty.
 I then left for Europe.

 My “safety” when I applied a couple of years later for my MBA was the University of the Americas in Mexico.
 At that time its MBA program was not yet accredited.
 My BA, as poor as it was, did come from the Ivy League.
 And my test scores (GMAT) would probably astonish them.
 So I arrogantly completed the application in a couple of hours and mailed it off, got that done before contemplating where to apply next.